 Many women who experience postpartum PTSD are incorrectly diagnosed as having postpartum depression (PPD).
 This is often because PPD is more widely known and accepted among medical professionals.
 However, women with PTSD tend to have different and unique symptoms.

 The good news is that postpartum PTSD is treatable, often by a combination of medication and therapy.
-Some women find relief with complementary treatments like art or music therapy, in additional to traditional talk therapy.
+Some women find relief with complementary treatments like art or music therapy, in addition to traditional talk therapy.
 Support groups, whether online or in person, can help a new mother suffering from postpartum PTSD realize that she is not alone.

 If you think you might be dealing with postpartum PTSD, be sure to reach out to your providers so they can help make the diagnosis and get you the help you need.